alext/textenums/README.md

 where t is the lower-cased name of the first type listed.
 The suffix can be overridden with the `-suffix` flag and a prefix may be added with the `-prefix` flag.

-This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.